There's no denying the fact that there's an astronomical amount of camera drones out there. BUT, which ones are even worth considering?

 The Tello drone is manufactured by a company called Ryze Robotics, who worked alongside world-renowned drone manufacturer DJI to release their Tello drone.
 You could say in a sense that the drone has the best of both worlds, a fresh and innovative design by Ryze and the feature rich DJI technology inside the drone itself.

 Who is the Drone Meant For?

 As I mention in my full review of the DJI Tello, this little beast is designed for absolutely anyone who fancies flying a drone.
-This is down to two primary reasons; firstly, the drone comes with pre-installed propeller guards that protect the drone if you're to accidentally crash.
-Secondly, it's one of the easiest drones I've ever flown (more on that later).
+It's beginner friendly with it's pre-installed propeller guards that protect the drone when you crash.
+With the drone being so small and agile it's also fun to play around with for more experienced pilots.